Last Updated on November 30, 2023

 Breastfeeding consumes more energy than you might think, so nursing might require a diet adjustment to cover all those used up carbohydrates.
 Keep a glucose source nearby when you nurse and keep your healthcare team informed of any changes in your insulin dose.
 If you need to limit the speed of your weight loss, you’ll have to monitor your diet closely, bearing in mind that you’re using more energy than you did before you fell pregnant.
 Work with your medical professional to create an exercise plan that’s tailored to your needs.

 Mothers with ‘Type 1 Diabetes’ tend to stop breastfeeding sooner than others, and their reasons aren’t always within their control.
 Women with diabetes are prone to reduced milk supply, which seems to be linked to insulin metabolism.
 In fact, poor milk production is 2.5 times more likely to occur in those with gestational diabetes.
+Diabetes and breastfeeding might look scary but is actually not.

 Lactation is based on supply and demand.
 The sooner supply follows demand, the better milk production will be, so simply nursing more and using a power pump can stimulate your body’s need to make more milk.
 Breast massage and compression may help as well.
 Good glycemic control will also improve your prolactin concentrations.
 Monitoring your glucose levels has never been this important.